I had a negative day at work today. It was just lots of things adding up that caused me to choose a bad mood.

 In the middle was attitude from a coworker and being worn out from a lot of walking all day, among other minor (and not so minor in my mind) annoyances.

-I was on my way home from work and traffic came to a halt on the freeway.
+I was on my way home from work when traffic came to a halt on the freeway.
 I could see police lights ahead but that was all.

 I was super irritated and angrily said, “Great, now there’s an accident.
 Who knows how long a delay there will be!”
 Plus a few other choice words.